 Losing baby teeth is a rite of passage for nearly every person on earth.
 The process of shedding milk teeth typically starts occurring at around age six and can continue until age 14 or until the very last molar falls out.
 Overtime, adult teeth will fill the toothless smiles of children and the Tooth Fairy will amass a huge collection of deciduous teeth.
 Fortunately the devices do not have to take up space in her closet as there are actually practical uses for the primary teeth.

 These days, up-cycling (as defined by Wikipedia) "...is the process of converting waste materials or useless products into new materials or products of better quality or a higher environmental value," (http://en.wikipedia.org/wiki/Upcycling).
-Some organizations and creative minds are actually looking for shed baby teeth as the devices can be reused for the greater good.
+Some organizations and creative minds are actually looking for saved baby teeth as they can be reused for the greater good.

 One of the most controversial medical advancements of the twenty-first century is stem cell research.
 The biological components are an integral part of all multicellular organisms and divide by mitosis.
 The right types of stem cells can act as a tabula rasa and can evolve to become any type of specialized cell in the human body.
 This particular branch of science can be used to grow new cells to replace damaged organs and diseased tissue including the skin, blood or internal group of cells and the science has the potential of repairing damaged bones, hearts, pancreases, muscles and brains overtime.
 Controversy surrounds stem cell progress as until recently the best source of the cells were human embryos, but baby teeth can change all that.